ebardelli/stataRun/README.md

 2. Install `Node`.
 The original instructions indicated to [install this specific version of Node](https://nodejs.org/dist/v7.4.0/node-v7.4.0-x64.msi) with default settings.
 I followed the instructions and haven't tried it with other versions.

 3. The `stataRun` extension needs a module called `wimax` to be compiled into a binary file.
 To do this `Node` needs `windows-build-tools` with Python2.7 and Visual Studio compiler packages.
-The installation takes some time (over 20 min. in my case) and couple of GB of disk space.
-To install it open up an administrator PowerShell (you can right click on the Windows icon at the bottom left and select "Windows PowerShell (Admin)") and type in:
+The installation takes some time (over 20 min. in my case) and a couple of GB of disk space.
+To install it open up an administrator PowerShell (you can right-click on the Windows icon at the bottom left and select "Windows PowerShell (Admin)") and type in:

     ```
     npm install --global --production windows-build-tools